LimePoint/opschain-docs/docs/reference/building_container_images.md

+---
+sidebar_position: 3
+description: Learn more about building container images from within your OpsChain actions.
+---

 # Building container images

 OpsChain step runners are executed in unprivileged containers to maintain security.
 This means that Docker, BuildKit, and Buildah cannot be run within an OpsChain step runner container.